Digital Scripts

 Digital Routing with Routing Queues

 Prior to the Summer 2023 release, digital contacts were primarily routed using digital routing queues.
 This method requires digital ACD skills but not Studio scripts.
-The digital channelClosed A way for contacts to interact with agents or bots.
-A channel can be voice, email, chat, social media, and so on. created in CXone functions as both the channel and the point of contact.
-This means that the contact enters CXone directly through the channel and is handled by routing queue rules.
+The digital channelClosed Various voice and digital communication mediums that facilitate customer interactions in a contact center. created in CXone Mpower functions as both the channel and the point of contact.
+This means that the contact enters CXone Mpower directly through the channel and is handled by routing queue rules.
 Routing queue rules assign contacts to ACD skills using filtering rules, which are created on the Routing Queues page.

 The following image shows a diagram of routing a digital contact with Digital Experience routing queues.
 A text description of the routing path follows the image in the drop-down.